 The first classmate who had taken issues with my Facebook posts, I had come across within just five months of returning to Nepal from Qatar.
 In discussions on Facebook, both in public and private, he had displayed an inability to make logical arguments, resorting instead to labeling, name-calling and attacking the messenger (me) instead of the message, as it were.
 In a private exchange, very angry, he called me an idiot, among other things.

 The recent exchanges with the other classmate started quite innocently enough.
 He commented under a post in which I had shared a video of a road safety practice in the US.
 But not much different from how the first classmate ended our exchanges, this also ended with him angry at me, which was totally unexpected.
+Both are hill so-called high caste Hindu men.

 An international friend and I had an exchange over the importance of the school bus safety practice.